SEMICeu/iso-19139-to-dcat-ap/README.md

 Comments and inquiries should be sent via the [issue tracker](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues/).

+## Usage for High-Value Datasets (HVDs)

+Note that this XSLT, or its output, needs to be adjusted by each data publisher to produce HVD compliant metadata records.
+Especially the areas of Data Service identification, License information and Persistent Identifiers are not covered by this proof-of-concept.
+See [DCAT-AP HVD](https://semiceu.github.io/DCAT-AP/releases/2.2.0-hvd/) for the HVD technical requirements.

 ## How to use the XSLT

 Instructions on how to use the XSLT are available [in a separate page](./documentation/HowTo.md).